felipelira/PrediPath/README.md

 <img align="left" width="10%" src="fig_predipath.png">

-# PREDIcting the bacterial PATHogenicity PREDIPATH
+# PREDIcting the bacterial PATHogenicity on plants
+# PREDIPATH

 This repository is used to Predipath scripts and databases.